digidem/digital-democracy.org/_jobs/2020-07-front-end-developer.md

 layout: job
 title: Front-end Developer
 published: true
-excerpt: "We’re looking for a front-end developer with 5+ years of experience to join our small, remote team on a 6-month contract (with potential long-term) starting as soon as possible."
+excerpt: "We’re looking for a front-end developer with 5+ years developer experience to join our small, remote team on a 6-month contract (with potential long-term) starting as soon as possible."
 ---
-Digital Democracy is looking for a front-end developer with 5+ years of experience to join our small, remote team on a 6-month contract (with potential long-term) starting as soon as possible.
+Digital Democracy is looking for a front-end developer with 5+ years of developer experience to join our small, remote team on a 6-month contract (with potential long-term) starting as soon as possible.
 You will help build cutting-edge open-source mobile and desktop mapping apps for remote and marginalized communities to document, map, monitor, manage and report